gkaemmer/react-pdf-pages/README.md

 ## API

-### `PDF`
+#### `PDF`
 The PDF wrapper component.
 Renders only its children.
 Props:

 * `url: string`: The url to load. *Warning: PDFJS uses XMLHttpRequests under the hood, so loading a URL from a different domain requires CORS permissions.*
-* `onComplete: function(pages)`: Called when the file is done loading and is ready to render.
-To render pages, keep track of the value of `pages` and pass them to `Page`s components.
+* `onComplete: function(pages, file)`: Called when the file is done loading and is ready to render.
+To render pages, keep track of the value of `pages` and pass them to `Page`s components. *Note: unless you're doing low-level operations on the PDFJS `file` object, you can safely ignore the second argument.*
 * `onProgress: function(loadedObj)`: Called as the PDF loads.
 Use `loadedObj.loaded` and `loadedObj.total` to show loading progress.
 See the full-featured example for usage.
 * `onError: function(error)`: Called when the PDF fails to load. `error.message` contains the message from PDF.js.
 * `headers: object`: An object whose key/value pairs will be included as headers in the HTTP request to `url`.

 #### `Page`
 Renders a page of a PDF.
 Always grows to fill the width of its parent, and its height depends on the height of the rendered PDF page.
-Props:
+The Props:

 * `page`: A page from `pages` passed to `onComplete`.
-* `onSizeReady: function(width, height)`: Called when the PDF page has been rendered.
+* `onSizeReady: function(width, height)`: Called when the PDF page's size has been determined.

 Both `PDF` and `Page` will pass the `style` and `className` props to their immediate inner elements.

+### A word of warning
+`react-pdf-pages` is intended as a low-level way to control when and where PDF pages are rendered.
+Rendering many pages at a time can cause browsers to hang and crash.
+If you want to display an entire PDF, it's recommended that you use some sort of virtualization library such as `react-virtualized` to limit the number of pages that get mounted at any one time.

 ## Importing PDF.js
 To use `react-pdf-pages`, you must include PDF.js in the page as the global `PDFJS`.
 To do this, it's recommended that you include `pdfjs-dist` in your bundle, like so: